 - 2017 Onward Rosé of Pinot Noir Hawkeye Ranch, Redwood Valley, CA: Retail $22.
 100% Pinot Noir.
 Pale Pink.
 Even orange more mineral than fruity on the nose.
 Light in fruit, and a bit shy.
 Short finish.
 Very Good.
 86-88 Points.

 - 2018 St. Amant Touriga Nacional Rosé Amador County, CA: Retail $18.
 100% Touriga Nacional.
 Bright pink.
 Citrus and peach.
 Fruity and a bit light in acid until the finish.
 Not the best in this flight, but good.
 Very Good to Excellent.
 88-90 Points.

 - 2017 McIntyre Estate Pinot Noir Rosé Santa Lucia Highlands, CA: Retail $24.
 100% Pinot Noir.
 Pink with some orange tint.
 Fairly light.
 Bubblegum and a bit of peach.
-OK fruit and really nice flavors, I am guessing that this iOn the round side.
+OK fruit and really nice flavors, I am guessing that this might be a saignée since it is on the round side.
+[Wrong: it’s a True Rosé!]
 Very Good to Excellent.
 89-91 Points.

 - 2017 Alara Cellars Grenache Rosé Benito County, CA: Retail $25.
 100% Grenache.
 Really light, almost a white, peach and lemon.
 Rich and fruity, and incredibly tart.
 This has it all.
 Outstanding.
 91-93 Points.